Quansight-Labs/quansight-labs-site/posts/2021/07/numpy-accessibility-guidelines.md

 a determined but ultimately piece-meal approach.
 We started with the ‘[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)’.
 It is a free browser extension that scans a page and categorizes shortcomings based on the above mentioned W3 guidelines.
-We aimed to fix specific fixes, such as creating more color contrast between the text and background and adding alt-text, specifically for the many mathematical graphs.
+We aimed to fix specific issues, such as creating more color contrast between the text and background and adding alt-text, specifically for the many mathematical graphs.